yanwang-ntu/yanwang-ntu.githib.io/content/location.md

 aliases:
     - /contact.html
 hidemeta: true
-description: "My mailing and office addresses at the University of California, Santa Cruz."
+description: "Prof. Michaillat's mailing and office addresses at the University of California, Santa Cruz."

 ---